 Where to Eat and Drink

-At an airport as big as this, you can find hundreds of food options, from small cafes to bars to full-service restaurants.
+At an airport as big as this, you can find a wide variety of food options, from small cafes to bars to full-service restaurants.
 You'll see familiar brands like Starbucks, Krispy Kreme, Subway, and other fast-food chains located throughout the airport.
 These are good for grabbing a quick bite to eat, but you can also find many places where you can purchase something to take with you on the plane.
 If you have a late flight, you'll have plenty of options that are open around the clock.

 If you have more time, consider sitting down at one of the finer restaurants like La Mansion in Terminal 1, where you can fill up on Mexican breakfast or order a juicy steak.
 In Terminal 2, Casa Avila is a Spanish restaurant that offers a slightly more intimate dining experience—so much so that you might even forget that you're eating at the airport!

 Where to Shop

 How to Spend Your Layover

 Traveling to the city by metro takes just about an hour each way, so if you have a long layover of seven hours or more, you may want to consider killing some time by visiting some of the top sights in Mexico City.
 If you'd rather relax, enjoy a long lunch at one of Mexico City's top restaurants.
 You can also take a taxi to save yourself some time, but avoid doing so during rush hour (6:30 am to 9:30am; 3pm to 9pm).

-If you have an overnight layover, consider booking a room at one of the three hotels located inside the airport: The Hilton Mexico City, Hotel NH Collection, or the izZzsleep Hotel.
+If you have an overnight layover, consider booking a room at one of the three hotels located inside the airport: The Hilton Mexico City, Hotel NH Collection, or the izZzleep Hotel.

-The airport has 10 different lounges, some of which are only accessible through loyalty membership or by having a business or first-class ticket.
-However, it's possible to buy a day pass at any of the following lounges:
+The airport has 13 different lounges, some of which are only accessible through loyalty membership or by having a business or first-class ticket.
+However, it's possible to buy a day pass at select lounges.